natario1/ZoomLayout/README.md

 - the view has wrap_content as a dimension
 - you change the scaleType (read [later](#zoom) to know more)

-There are lots of libraries on this topic and this is not necessarily better - it is one of the many possible implementations of the zoom engine.
+There are lots of libraries on this topic and this is not necessarily *better*, but it is a natural implementations of the zoom engine.
+It is fast, lightweight and simple.

 ### APIs